xozxro/cryptoprinter/README.md

 so Nyria can build a trust - driven ecosystem and environment around the creation, improvement, and public relase of the bot as a product.

-> If you are interested in developing\n
+> If you are interested in developing
-> this project under Nyria, or have\n
+> this project under Nyria, or have
-> contributions you would like\n
+> contributions you would like
-> published in the public version,\n
+> published in the public version,
-> plase email me at \n [michael@alwaysascending.io](mailto:michael@alwaysascending.io).
+> plase email me at [michael@alwaysascending.io](mailto:michael@alwaysascending.io).